 All 44 Sustainability and Transformation Partnerships (STPs) across England will therefore need to evolve further.
 This will include changes to contracting and funding flows to run local health services in a more pragmatic and coordinated way to deliver primary and specialist care, physical and mental health services, and health with social care.

-In an integrated care system, NHS organisations, local councils and others take collective responsibility for
+In an ICS, NHS organisations, local councils and others take collective responsibility for:

 - delivering NHS standards